Anita Yates is typically very good about scheduling her annual physical exams.

 Somehow, though, a year went by without her seeing her doctor.
 When Yates finally had an appointment the next year, her doctor reminded her about getting a routine screening for colon cancer, a colonoscopy.

 That nudge just might have saved her life.

-“It was a shock at first because I consider myself pretty much a healthy person,” Yates says of her diagnosis.
+After having a colonoscopy, Yates learned she had stage 2 colorectal cancer.
+“The diagnosis was a shock at first because I consider myself a pretty healthy person,” Yates says.
 “I’ve never been hospitalized.
 I’ve never had any kind of surgery.”

-After the surgery, Yates took roughly six weeks off from her job as an administrative assistant.
+After the surgery, Yates took time off from her job as an administrative assistant.
 She remembers feeling tired and sore around the incision, but otherwise not in pain.
-In her recovery, she turned for support to her husband, Carl; her mother, Theresa; siblings Rafae, Robert, Veleka and Katishia; the Revival Time Evangelistic Center church family in Springfield; its pastor and first lady Steven R. and Denise Williams Sr.

-“I came to realize that it wasn’t so much that I needed to learn something.
-It was more so other people could see the process that I was going through and the outcome,” she adds, noting that her brother and three sisters have since been screened and told they are in good health.
+“I came to realize that it wasn’t that I needed to learn something.
+It was so that other people could see what I was going through,” she says.

-Yates is currently being treated at Baystate's D’Amour Center for Cancer Care, receiving oral chemotherapy treatment as a precaution to guard against the spread of the disease to her liver.
-These treatments also make Yates weary, and she has tenderness in her feet and hands.
+Yates continued her treatment at Baystate's D’Amour Center for Cancer Care, taking oral chemotherapy treatment as a precaution to guard against the spread of the disease to her liver.

 She is grateful to the Baystate Regional Cancer Program for its excellent care and to staff for the depth of their compassion.
-“My husband and I agree that throughout this whole process, the doctors, the nurses, and the staff—everybody—has been really great.
-I am totally glad that I followed through.”
+“My husband and I agree that throughout this whole process, the doctors, the nurses, and the staff—everybody—have been really great.”